We might receive compensation from certain providers listed below. Find Out More

 ZKTeco P160 Installed & Tested: Multi-Biometric Access Control & Time Attendance Terminal

 There are several reasons why we have selected ZKTeco P160 Bio Access Control and Time Attendance terminal to be installed in our office.
-And first of all is that it is touchless.
-That is why here we have a camera for hand palm recognition, making us be able to avoid touching at all, as our main entry criteria.
+And first of all, it is touchless.
+That is why here we have a camera for hand palm recognition, making us able to avoid touching at all, as our main entry criterion.

 Specifications

-• The maximum number of different hand palms that you can enroll in here reaches 600 hand palms.
+The maximum number of different hand palms that you can enroll in here is 600 hand palms.

-Right below camera ther’s the opposite to touchless authentication – the fingerprint scanner.
-Where you can register as much as 3 000 different fingerprints.
+Right below the camera, there’s the opposite of touchless authentication – the fingerprint scanner.
+Where you can register as many as 3,000 different fingerprints.
 And the accuracy is quite high.

 Continuing, the space around the scanner is a Mifare card reading area, and you put the card over it to get identified and get into the building.
-Here you can enroll as much as 10 000 different cards.
-Then there’s speaker to inform of a status, 2.8 inch. screen with time and data, which is here to report of the status as well, and the keypad for a password authentication and settings access and other operations.
+Here you can enroll as many as 10,000 different cards.
+Then there’s the speaker to inform of a status, 2.8 inches.
+Screen with time and data, which is here to report the status as well, and the keypad for password authentication and settings access, and other operations.

 • Hand Palm – 600;